 It’s now 1-0 to your opponent.
 The deficit isn’t the only problem facing your comeback – you’ve just given your rival another BIG advantage by losing your composure.
 You’ve showed him that you’ve lost your cool, you’re not in control, your mental game is weak.
 All of this has increased his confidence and really given him the self-belief that you’re there for the taking.
-All of this whilst you’re still reeling from the AI goalkeeper glitch that lost you the first game.
+All of this whilst you’re still reeling from the computerised goalkeeper glitch that lost you the first game.
 Before you know it, you’re 2-0 down, best of 3 is over.
 Your mate is happy and smiley whilst you’re still reeling with only 2 losses and a lack of dignity to show for your efforts. 🤣

 The best way to deal with the situation would have been to take responsibility.
-Remember the goal-den opportunity you missed in the first half that would’ve put you in the driving seat?
+Remember that goal-den opportunity you missed in the first half that would’ve put you in the driving seat?
 What could you have done better with that?
 Forget blaming the computer or other people.
 Focus on yourself, take stock of those missed opportunities between games and try to improve.
 Composed Discipline.

-The Law of Opponent’s Advantage in Competition:
+The Law of Opponent’s Advantage in 8 Ball Pool:

 Margins between winning and losing a game of pool, or any other sport are often fine so don’t give your opponents the advantage.
 Competing mentally will give you the best chance of winning physically.